backstage/backstage/.changeset/metal-impalas-allow.md

 '@backstage/techdocs-common': patch
 ---

-1. Techdocs publishers constructors now use parameter objects when being instantiated
+1. Techdocs publisher constructors now use parameter objects when being instantiated

-2. The `LocalPublish` publisher can now be created using `fromConfig`:
+2. Internal refactor of `LocalPublish` publisher to use `fromConfig` for creation to be aligned with other publishers; this does not impact `LocalPublish` usage.

 ```diff
 - const publisher = new LocalPublish(config, logger, discovery);